Find out if you’re the next James Bond or Mata Hari at a new espionage museum where your spying skills will be put to the test.

 The museum itself is also a collaboration with Adjaye Associates, which designed the Smithsonian National Museum of African American History and Culture, the Victoria and Albert Museum and the Nobel Peace Center.

-The museum will open at 928 Eighth Ave. at an still-to-be-determined date in December and will take in future spies from 10 a.m. to 8 p.m. for $39 a person.
+The museum will open at 928 Eighth Ave. on Jan.
+12 and will take in future spies from 10 a.m. to 8 p.m. for $39 a person.
 For more information visit spyscape.com.